The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 She has been on the ballot in the state on a Democrat ticket previous times.

-Did she vote for President Obama in 2008 and 2012?
+She was asked a simple question, did she vote for President Obama in 2008 and 2012?

-Now, I first heard about this during show prep last night's a Washington Post story written by a guy named Philip Bump.
+Now, I first heard about this during show prep last night's Washington Post story written by a guy named Philip Bump.

 And I'm telling you, this story, it is the most, well, I guess it's the most incredible thing.